-The accounting method you choose to use can determine you show a profit in a given year.
+The accounting method you choose to use can determine how you show a profit in a given year.
 This directly affects your business income taxes, and it may also impact whether you are able to obtain a loan or raise investments.
-Unlike other tax or accounting choices, you can't choose what's best from year to year — you have to make a choice and stick with it for the long term.
+Unlike other accounting choices, you can't choose what's best from year to year — you have to make a choice and stick with it for the long term.

 What's the Difference Between Cash and Accrual Accounting?